 Adopt a mindset of parting with what you don’t need, instead of keeping it or worse still, treasuring it.

 They say it’s freeing to give it up.
 Are you ready to try?

-I visited a friend whose spouse had died.
-It was three days after her demise.
+P.S.
+I visited a friend whose spouse had died three days before.
 In front of their house were 27 large, black trash bags.
-He explained they were filled with old, overworn and tattered clothes, shoes and purses that his wife should have tossed, years ago.
-He had wasted no time in seeing that they were removed immediately.
+He explained they were filled with old, overworn, or out-of-style clothes, shoes, and purses that his wife should have tossed years ago.
+He had wasted no time in seeing that they were removed.
 He was determined to avoid hoarding, now that he was alone.

-It seemed unusual to see belongings discarded so soon after the loss of a loved one, but perhaps he had the right idea.
+It seemed disrespectful to see belongings discarded so soon after the loss of a loved one, but perhaps he had the right idea.